psu-libraries/psulib_base/README.md

 The implementation of twig.js does not 100% match PHP Twig.
 There are few issues with the twig.js that need to be worked around.

 - `|merge` will only work if you merge a array literal into a array variable.
+You also need to ensure that utility class array exists before merging.
 - `trans` is not defined.
 - macros need to be defined before they are used.